newhavenrb/conferences/10_Deploy_Scale_and_Sleep_at_Night_with_JRuby.md

 This typically happens during deployment

-There problems are root in general architecture (see slides) Handle multiple HTTP requests with proxy infront of pool of resources
+There problems are root in general architecture (see slides) Handle multiple HTTP requests with proxy in front of pool of resources
 Problems:
   1. Memory growth, more copies means heavier system
   2. Now we have to balance processes, introduce god to monitor and